caoccao/Javet/docs/tutorial/hello_javet.rst

         // Get a Javet engine from the pool. try (IJavetEngine javetEngine = javetEnginePool.getEngine()) {
             // Get a V8 runtime from the engine.
-            // lock() is not necessary because the Javet engine handles that.
             V8Runtime v8Runtime = javetEngine.getV8Runtime();
             // Create a Javet console interceptor.
             JavetConsoleInterceptor javetConsoleInterceptor = new JavetConsoleInterceptor(v8Runtime);